serranoabq/ctc-full-calendar/readme.txt

 = How do I change the calendar view? =

 Use the shortcode option 'view', as in [ctc-fullcalendar view='month'].
-Available views are 'responsive', 'month','week','basicWeek','basicDay','agendaWeek', or 'agendaDay'.
-If the view is 'responsive' or not specified, the calendar view is adjusted depending on the width of the container.
+Available views are 'month','week','basicWeek','basicDay','agendaWeek', 'agendaDay', 'listDay', 'listWeek', 'listMonth', and 'listYear'.
+If the view is not specified, the calendar view is adjusted depending on the width of the container.
 The responsive view uses a basicDay view at small viewports, a basicWeek view at intermediate viewports, and a month display for larger ones.
+List style views (listDay, listWeek, listMonth, listYear) are not responsive.

 = How do adjust the breakpoints for responsive views? =

 Use the shortcode option 'breaks', as in [ctc-fullcalendar breaks='450,300'].
 The breaks are specified as a comma-separated list of numbers with the widths at which the view changes must be made.
 The first value specifies the change from large/month view to basicWeek view; the second one gives the width for changing from basicWeek to basicDay.
-The default breakpoints are 450 and 300.
+The default breakpoints are 768 (tablet) and 568.

 = Can I change the number of events loaded into the calendar? =